Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Dent Wealth Advisors

-Dent Wealth Advisors' advisory team has advisors on staff with such certifications as chartered financial analyst (CFA) and certified financial planner (CFP).
-They work with individuals, including high-net-worth ones, as well as businesses, charities and profit-sharing plans.
+Dent Wealth Advisors has a small team that features one advisor with the chartered financial analyst (CFA) certification.
+The firm works with individuals, including high-net-worth ones, as well as businesses, charities and retirement plans.
 More than half of the firm's individual clients have a high net worth, and there is a minimum account size of $2 million.

 The firm is what is called "fee-only" in the industry.
 This means its only compensation is the fees it collects from clients.
 As a result, the firm's advisors have fewer conflicts of interest than firms that also collect commissions from third parties such as insurance companies and brokerages.